instar-robotics/alexandria/README.md

 ### Dependancy ###

-* Alexandria requiers kheops and all its dependancies.
+* Alexandria requiers kheops and all its dependancies (included ROS)
 * You need to install kheops first.
+* Alexandria requiers the ROS joy package (on ubuntu/debian : ros-melodic-joy or ros-lunar-joy for ROS Lunar)

 ### Install Alexandria ###
+* Install ROS dependancy :

+**_apt-get install ros-melodic-joy_**  [or lunar for ROS LUNAR version]

 * clone the repository in your catkin workspace :

 **_cd /home/johndoe/catkin_workspace/src_**